patrickkunka/unbreak/README.md

 ```

-For quick operation, select elements by tag name rather than class name, and use sparingly.
+For fast operation, select elements by tag name rather than class name, and use sparingly.

 **Before**